 and find a way to enjoy what otherwise can be a struggle

-We are often the ones who make experiences more stressful for ourselves than they need to be.
-If we only pay attention to our pace, relative to our abilities, we could avoid a lot of unnecessary frustration, exhaustion and disappointments and actually enjoy what could otherwise be difficult.
+If we only pay attention to our pace, relative to our abilities, we can avoid a lot of unnecessary frustration, exhaustion and disappointments and actually enjoy what could otherwise be difficult.

 I’ll start with running as an analogy, but see if you can start drawing parallels to work, hobbies and other areas of your life you as read along.